-- On average, the typical social media user interacts with 6.6 social media platforms.
+- A typical social media user interacts with 6.6 social media platforms.

 - Eastern Asia has the most social media users (26%) as of 2023.

 - Social media is used by 85% of the world’s 5.27 billion mobile phone users.

-- China, with 1,021.96 million users, is the country with the most social media users as of 2023.
-India ranks second with 755.47 million, and the United States makes it to the third spot with 302.25 million users.
+- China, with 1.02 billion users, is the country with the most social media users.
+India and the United States make it to the top three with 755.47 million and 302.25 million users, respectively.

-- An average person uses social media for two hours and thirty-five minutes every day around the globe.
+- An average person uses social media for two hours and thirty-five minutes every day.

 - Millennials and Gen Z are the most frequent users of social media platforms.

 - The fastest-growing social network is TikTok, which has had a startling 105% user increase in the US during the last two years.

-Over 4.9 billion people are accessing social media worldwide as of 2023.
-An average social media user hops between 6 to 7 social media every month.
+An average social media user hops between 6 to 7 platforms every month.

 Here is a table showing the number of social media users over the years: